 4. I want to be single and in a relationship.

 I’m in love with the idea of being in love, but INFJs tend to be perfectionists who have very high expectations — especially when it comes to romantic relationships.
-We strive for incredibly deep and genuine connections, and I’m not sure that the reality of a relationship could ever live up to those expectations.
-A lot of INFJs believe in soulmates and, although I don’t personally believe in “the one,” I do believe that there are people out there who I might class as perfect for me.
+We strive for incredibly deep and genuine connections, and I’m not sure that the reality of a relationship could ever live up to those standards.
+A lot of INFJs believe in soulmates and, although I don’t personally believe in “the one,” I do believe there are people out there who I might class as “perfect” for me.

 5. I love to love, but I don’t love easily.

 This point applies to both people and forms of entertainment.
 If you knew me, you’d know that I’m a huge fan of lots of people, books, films, television shows, and so on.

 However, that affection has to be earned because it’s second nature, as an INFJ, to strive for perfection and to spot the negatives in everything.
 This is not to say that I only love things that society deems to be “perfect.”
 Perfection is relative; for example, while other people may view jealousy as a bad quality, I find it endearing, under the right circumstances.

 6. I love nature and staying indoors.

 Nature is my favorite thing about Earth, about living here, about being alive.
 I want to be surrounded by it at all times, perhaps because, as an INFJ, I burn myself out easily and the sound of the wind in the trees and birds tweeting in the distance has a calming influence.